Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description 'Connectivity test' clearly states the tool's purpose as a network connectivity check.
-Although it is concise, it does not differentiate this tool from sibling 'health_check', which might have overlapping functionality.
+The description 'Connectivity test' clearly identifies the tool's function as a connectivity check.
+While it uses a noun phrase rather than a verb, it is specific to the resource (connectivity) and not a tautology.
+However, it does not differentiate from sibling tools like health_check, which could overlap.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.